 Downside?
 It’s the only dog bed on this list that DOESN’T supply orthopedic support.
 So while it’s great for a young dog, it won’t help out your aging dog’s sore joints.

 BarkBox rounds out the field with 3 inches of memory foam topped with a comfortable layer of gel foam.
 The mattress cover is a soft fleece you can zip off and throw in the wash.
-This particular dog bed ranges in size from XS to XL, providing a variety of options for your dog.
+This particular dog bed ranges in size from XS to XL, providing various options for your dog.

-The downsides?
+So what are the downsides?
 People feel the sizes run to the small side; giant breeds get excluded from the list.
 There is no non-skid bottom on this bed, so think carefully about placement.
-Also, there’s no waterproof lining, and while the cover is washable the mattress itself is NOT.
+Also, there’s no waterproof lining, and while the cover is washable, the mattress itself is NOT.

 Best Bolster-Style Dog Beds for Large Dogs